 To submit your project proposal, please use the submission form.

-For the start-up phase 2019-2022, funds of at least 151 million euros are budgeted.
+For the start-up phase 2019-2022, funds of at least EUR 151 million were budgeted.
 The agency is initially planned as an experimental phase for a period of ten years.
-For this ten-year term (from 2019), a total budget of around 1 billion euros is expected.
+For this ten-year term (from 2019), a total budget of around EUR 1 billion is expected.
 Further information in German can be found on the BMBF website.

 The decision on possible support is made by a project committee of experienced innovation managers who accompany the analysis, evaluation, and selection process, as well as by SPRIND’s management team.

 Since the SPRIND Freedom Act, SPRIND has had a wide range of instruments at its disposal.
 SPRIND uses various forms of financing and funding, for example validation contracts, equity investments, mezzanine financing, or grants.
-SPRIND uses the various instruments in a targeted manner to support projects with breakthrough innovation potential as precisely, flexibly, and unbureaucratically as possible in order to ultimately transfer the projects into mostly private-sector financing.
+SPRIND uses the various instruments in a targeted manner to support projects with breakthrough innovation potential as precisely, flexibly and unbureaucratically as possible, with the aim of ultimately transitioning the projects into mostly private-sector financing.
 In the case of equity investments and mezzanine financing, 30 percent of the financing round must come from independent private investors.

 In general, the innovators or companies decide independently on the co-investors.
 SPRIND can act as a pari passu investor within the framework permitted under state aid law if there is insufficient private sector capital available or if the investors insist on this due to the interface that SPRIND provides with the state.